 Much of our business is working with customers to solve challenging optical problems across many industries as varied as Defense, Chemical, Nuclear, Environmental Monitoring, Aerospace, Printing, and Scientific Research.
 We welcome enquiries at an early stage to get a project on the right road at the very start.

-Laser Beam Products can fabricate, polish and coat mirrors from customer supplied material, working to customers drawings, or to their own designs using software like Zemax, AutoCAD, BeamCAD.
+LBP Optics can fabricate, polish and coat mirrors from customer supplied material, working to customers drawings, or to their own designs using software like Zemax, AutoCAD, BeamCAD.
 Their manufacturing techniques lend themselves to the efficient production of small numbers of optics, even just one optical component, very cost effectively.
 Because they manufacture almost entirely “ in house” delivery times are quick as well.

 Applications for gold coated mirrors include: